Robust Topology Optimization Using Multi-Fidelity Variational Autoencoders: Introduction

-Parametrization of design candidates using neural networks is another approach to achieve computational efficiency.
-It is an indirect design representation, where design variables are mapped to a typically low dimensional space, which could then be explored to find the best topology \cite{allison18}.
+Apart from using limited data and training the models on low-resolution structure, parametrization of design candidates using neural networks is another approach to achieve computational efficiency.
+It is an indirect design representation, where design variables are mapped to a typically low dimensional space, which could then be explored to find the best topology~\cite{gu2018novo}.
 Since the parameterized mapping has lower dimension, it reduces the computational time significantly.
-In this approach, autoencoders has been used to parameterize the space of complex geometries \cite{umetani17}.
-However, autoencoders might produce infeasible geometries due to the gaps created in the latent space \cite{datascience}.
-This could be addressed using variational autoencoders (VAE).
-Burnap \cite{burnap16} showed the possibility of parametrization of the 2D shape of an automobile using VAE.
-A detailed description of VAE and how it differs from autoencoders is given in \autoref{vae}.
-It should be noted that the most of deep learning solution approaches for topology optimization were developed for deterministic problems and few studies have addressed robust topology optimization.
+In this approach, autoencoders~\cite{pinaya2020autoencoders} has been used to parameterize the space of complex geometries~\cite{umetani2017exploring}.
+However, autoencoders might produce infeasible geometries due to the gaps created in the latent space.
+This could be addressed using variational autoencoders (VAE)~\cite{kingma2019introduction, wu2022inverse}. ~\cite{burnap2016estimating} showed the possibility of parametrization of the 2D shape of an automobile using VAE.
+A detailed description of VAE and how it differs from autoencoders is given in Section~\ref{vae}.